 Solder resistors to pins 3, 4, 6 and 7 of DB9 connector, solder N pin of diodes to the other end of resistors and solder the other leg of diodes to the pin 5 of DB9 connector.
 Solder cable wires between resistors and diodes and pins 4 and 5 of DB9 connector.
-Solder other end of cable wires to female part of Pin header.
+Solder the other end of cable wires to the female part of Pin header.

 Looking at the circuit diagram will help you a lot while making the hardware.